Cristup/Students_new/README.md

 - [Efficiency](#efficiency)

 ## Description
-The **Students** application is designed to help working with student data.
+The **Students** application is designed to help working with students data.
+Mainly for writing and reading data and quickly finding final results of student.

 ## Data Structure
 ### Struct: `Stud`